 - What are your goals in the next 2-3 years, and how do you plan to achieve them?

 - What do you consider to be your strengths, and why?

 - Describe a time when you faced a challenge at school and how you handled it.

 - Do you have any questions for me?

 Interview Tips for Students

-- Use your best business manners.
-Give a firm handshake and wait to be asked to take a seat.
+- Give a firm handshake & wait to be asked to take a seat

 - Avoid fidgeting, adjusting your clothing, touching your face, etc.

-- Make lots of eye contact to convey honesty and confidence – but remember, it’s not a staring contest!
+- Make eye contact – but remember, it’s not a staring contest!